Reiningecho90/S.A.N.E.-AI/README.md

 - Wiki and READMEs updated to comply with 1.2 functions (5/28/2021)
 - Fixing major data adsence issue, identified issue and working on a fix (5/29/2021)
 - Evyerthing working properly after yesterday's issue (5/30/2021)
-- Updates GitHub pages website, added version history section (5/30/2021)
+- Updated GitHub pages website, added version history section (5/30/2021)
+- Go get it, v1.2.1 public release is live on the releases page!
+(6/1/2021)

 SECURITY: